vrokad/build-guide/topic/k2c-qli-build-ga/build_with_standalone_commands_unreg.rst

 Flash
 ^^^^^^^

-Flash software images to the device using :doc:`Flash images for unregistered users <flash_images_unregistered>`.
+To flash the software images to the device, see :doc:`Flash images for unregistered users <flash_images_unregistered>`.